Overview of the California Eviction Process

 Some tenants may have legitimate defenses to an unlawful detainer action.
 In those cases, the tenant should win the case against the landlord if there are glaring deficiencies in the landlord’s paperwork or serious habitability problems with the premises.

 The majority of tenants however, have little or no defenses to the unlawful detainer case and use the Court system to delay the eviction process to buy them more time.
+Unfortunately, if the tenant files an answer, the landlord must request a trial or Summary Judgment in order to move onto the next step.

 Unfortunately, there are many eviction delay services available to the unscrupulous tenant and, for a nominal fee; the tenant can file various frivolous motions with the court to temporarily halt the eviction proceeding.
-Many times, the tenant will not even bother to mail a copy of the answer or other motion to the Landlord's attorney in an effort to "sandbag" them.
-It is frustrating to be involved with a tenant who pulls these legal tricks and maneuvers but the California court system allows tenants to file the following response / motions regardless of whether there is any merit or truth in them.
+Many times, the tenant will not even bother to mail a copy of the answer or other motion to the Landlord’s attorney in an effort to “sandbag” them.
+It is frustrating to be involved with a tenant who pulls these legal tricks and maneuvers but the California court system allows tenants to file the following response/motions regardless of whether there is any merit or truth in them.